fare-patches/gerbil-wiki/Customizing-the-interactive-Gerbil-shell.md

        #'(quote-syntax expr*)))))

-;; macro-expand an expression until the head is a core expander and pretty print the result ;; useful for debugging intermediate expansion from complex macros without (defsyntax (@expand1 stx)
+;; macro-expand an expression until the head is a core expander and pretty print the result ;; useful for debugging intermediate expansion from complex macros (defsyntax (@expand1 stx)
   (syntax-case stx ()
     ((_ expr)